NIAEFEUP/nijobs-be/README.md

 ### Installing Docker

-The best approach to install `docker` is to follow the offical guide [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository).
+The best approach to install `docker` is to follow the official guide [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository).

 Please follow the steps in `Install using the repository` section.